vipshop/vjtools/vjtop/README_EN.md

 With ThreadMxBean:

 1. getAllThreadIds() is called to collect Thread Ids
-2. getThreadCpuTime(tids) is called to get all thread cpu time as well as SYS CPU time and mem allocation.
+2. getThreadCpuTime(tids) is called to get all thread cpu time as well as sys cpu time and memory allocation.
-3. getThreadInfo(tids) is called, showing the top 10 threads.
-StackTrace is not fetched and the application will not stop.
+3. getThreadInfo(tids) is called, top 10 threads are shown.
+StackTrace is not fetched thus the application will not halt.

-## 2.3 Spot the Busiest Threads.
+## 2.3 Spot the Busiest Threads

-### 2.3.1 Commands:
+### 2.3.1 Commands

 ```
 // rank threads by their cpu time, by default, the top 10 are shown and refreshed in every 10 secs
 ./vjtop.sh <PID>

-// rank threads by total cpu time since startup, differentiated from cpu time within the output interval
+// rank threads by total cpu time since startup, differentiated from cpu time within the interval
 ./vjtop.sh --totalcpu <PID>

 // rank threads by sys cpu